 God will show mercy.

-19 Yea, the I AM will answer and say to His people, "Look, I will send you grain, and wine, and oil, and you will be satisfied with them, and I will no more make you a reproach among the heathen.
+19 Yea, the I AM will answer and say to His people, "Look, I will send you grain, and wine, and oil, and you will be satisfied with them, and I will no more make you a joke among the heathen.

 God will remove the grasshoppers from the land in a miraculous way.